chris4jahn/myMacBookSetup/README.md

-# my MacBook Setup for Disaster Recovery
+# My 4 tips to quickly recover your MacBook - My Setup for Disaster Recovery

 Nobody needs backup, everyone needs recovery.
 Disasters always strike when you least expect them.
 That’s why being prepared is crucial.
 With this README, I’m documenting my recovery process to ensure a faster setup in case it happens again.

 Recently, my MacBook had an issue out of nowhere—Intune Management no longer recognized my device.
 After multiple attempts to re-enroll it, I decided to reinstall from scratch.
 While doing so, I documented all necessary settings to get up and running again.
 Here’s my result.

-## Install Apps
+## 1. Install Apps

 I install most of my apps using Homebrew via the command line.